-"Being human, having your health; that's what's important." (from: Magical Shopping Arcade Abenobashi )"As long as we're all living, and as long as we're all having fun, that should do it, right?" (from: The Eccentric Family )Avatar: Why shouldn't a healthy young man be naked at home? (details); Past avatars.
+"Being human, having your health; that's what's important." (from: Magical Shopping Arcade Abenobashi )"As long as we're all living, and as long as we're all having fun, that should do it, right?" (from: The Eccentric Family )Avatar: "It was yourself you ran away from" - episode 16. (details); Past avatars.

 Can't wait for 3.0+1.0

 Evangelion fanfic (discussion